DimitriGilbert/pipeline-ts/README.md

 ### Install ###

-* All of that :
+All of that :

-* Summary of set up
 * Configuration
 * Dependencies
-* Database configuration
 * How to run tests
 * Deployment instructions

 ### Contribution guidelines ###

+If you really want to you can :

 * Writing tests
 * Code review